surfingoldelephant/PowerShell-Docs/reference/7.6/Microsoft.PowerShell.Core/About/about_Scripts.md

 ### Parameters in scripts

-To define parameters in a script, use a Param statement.
-The `Param` statement must be the first statement in a script, except for comments and any `#Require` statements.
+To define parameters in a script, use a `param` statement.
+The `param` statement must be the first statement in a script, except for comments and any `#Require` statements.

 Script parameters work like function parameters.
 The parameter values are